jberkenbilt/qfs/README.md

 the repository state nor the repository's last record of the file as it existed on B, so this is also detected as a conflict.

-For the next scenario, we can consider what happens when `-save-site` is used.
-This is a helper feature to save bandwidth when transferring large amounts of data within the local network.
-Keep in mind that `diff` considers a file to not be a conflict if the destination file is either not present at all or if it matches _either_ the last known state of the file or the desired state.
-This makes it possible to momentarily short-circuit push and pull.
-This short-circuit can be done using a helper tar file as created with `-save-site`, or it can be even be done by using rsync or scp to copy individual files.
-Consider this:

-* Site A updates project/file1
-* Site A does a push with `-save-site B`.
-This pushes `project/file1` to the repository and also includes it in a tar file since A's record of B's state shows that the file has changed.
-* The tar file is copied to site B and applied there.
-* Site B does a pull.
-* The pull believes that `project/file1` has changed since the repository's last record of B's state, but, when doing conflict checking, it sees that the state actually matches the desired state, so it doesn't have to download it.
-* Site B does a push.
-At this point, `project/file1` matches the repository's state, so it is not included in the push.
-The push updates the repository's copy of site B's state.
-* This means that the state of A, B, and the repository is identical to what it would have been without use of the helper file, but we avoided copying `project/file1` from S3 to site B, which can be a big savings if A and B are on the same network.

-## Fully Offline Operation

-With qsync, there was no central repository, and all syncing was done pairwise between sites.
-With the qfs repository, we have a lot more flexibility in syncing at the expense of losing fully offline operation.
-Such offline operation could be useful if syncing in one direction to a file that never has Internet connectivity, such as a system in a classified environment.
-If we wanted to support this mode of operation, it could be done with the following changes:

-* When generating a tar file for `-save-site`, create and update a working copy of the remote site's database and store it in `.qfs/pending/$othersite/db` just as we do for the pending copy of the locally updated repository database
-* When doing a subsequent push with the same `-save-site`, if `.qfs/pending/$othersite/db` already exists, offer to move it to `.qfs/sites/$othersite/db`, which would indicate that the changes had been applied, or ignore it.
-* When doing a pull, skip all the parts that interact with the repository and keep the parts that interact with the tar file.

-This would give us the following workflow:
-* On a connected site, run `qfs push -save-site disconnected /tmp/sync-disconnected.tar.gz`
-* Copy the tar file to the disconnected site using some other means such as writing to removable media
-* On the disconnected site, run `qfs pull -site-file /tmp/sync-disconnected.tar.gz`
-* On the connected site, move `.qfs/pending/$othersite/db` to `.qfs/sites/$othersite/db`

-There would likely need to be some indicator on the disconnected site that it was an offline site, perhaps by having a special value, such as `offline` as the content of `.qfs/repo/config`.

 # Bootstrap Walk-through

 * Initialize the repository